Chess Artistry Competition

 Criteria for submitted compositions:

-Preference will be given to studies which are likely to appeal to over-the-board players.
+Preference will be given to studies that are likely to appeal to over-the-board players.
 Natural initial positions and clear-cut analysis are preferred.
 Each author can send one study or two joint-compositions.

 Prize: There will be trophies for the top three winners and special prizes for particular categories, such as young (under-25) composers.
 As usual, the award will consist of prizes,, honourable mentions and commendations.
 The participants will also receive a memento representing this Chess Artistry event.